 Sober Living Options

 One of the most common forms of rehab aftercare is sober living, which is necessary for a variety of reasons.
 In most cases, those in recovery aren’t ready to move directly back home after treatment.
 Typically people in recovery and the family both need additional time to heal and rebuild trust.
 There are also those who have a toxic living environment and are at a high risk of relapse if they move home too soon.
-Sober living in conjunction with outpatient treatment can make the transition back to normal life much smoother.
+Sober living in conjunction with outpatient addiction treatment can make the transition back to normal life much smoother.

 Crestview Recovery is one of the leading treatment facilities for men and women in the Pacific Northwest.
 We offer different forms of evidence-based treatments for you or your loved one to begin addiction recovery.
 Before our clients leave, we ensure they have a discharge plan that they’re confident in.